Classrooms are available for theory learning and group exercises (close to training laboratories when practice activities are included).

 Normally you will have an English GCSE and Maths A level (for maths we are however happy to provide alternative assessment as well as support, if necessary, to ensure an appropriate level is attained for the degree).

-For direct entry into the second year you will need a relevant level 4 qualification (e.g. an HNC, or first year degree qualification) however we will consider applicants with alternative experience and knowledge.
+For direct entry into the second year you will need a relevant level 4 qualification (e.g. an HNC, or first year degree qualification, mapped to our year one modules).

 Ideally you will have completed these qualifications no longer than 5 years ago.